hazelcast/hazelcast/site/docs/api/sources-sinks.md

 dispatched events and in case of a failure/restart it will replay all events since the last successfully saved offset.

-Unfortunately however there are no guaranties that the last saved offset is still in the database changelog.
-Such logs are always finite and depending on the DB configuration can be relatively short, so if the CDC source has to replay data for a long period of inactivity, then there can be loss.
-With careful management though we can say that at-least once guaranties can practially be provided.
+Unfortunately, however, there is no guarantee that the last saved offset is still in the database changelog.
+Such logs are always finite and depending on the DB configuration can be relatively short, so if the CDC source has to replay data for a long period of inactivity, then there can be a data loss.
+With careful management though we can say that at-least once guarantee can practically be provided.

 #### CDC Sinks